 The Stormwater Pollution Prevention Plan (SWPPP) map, incorporated by reference, is intended to relate on-the-ground field operations with Maintenance and Operational Procedures identified in Section 5.0 of this Manual.
-The map is based on field investigations where the GCC campus was evaluated to determine operations and activities that could potentially generate pollutants.
+The map is based on field investigations where the GCC campuses were evaluated to determine operations and activities that could potentially generate pollutants.

-This map should be utilized during Good Housekeeping & Pollution Prevention inspections of the campus.
+This map should be utilized during Good Housekeeping & Pollution Prevention inspections of each campus.
 The front of the map shows the campus and several important components associated with pollution prevention.
-The MS4 stormwater pipes are depicted along with flow direction arrows, and outfalls are indicated by a yellow triangle.
-Receiving surface waters are also shown, if on the property.
+The MS4 stormwater pipes are depicted along with flow direction arrows, and outfalls are indicated by a yellow triangle and points of discharge are indicated by an inverted triangle.
+Receiving surface waters are also indicated.
 Red circles indicate potential generating sites, or locations where specific operations occur that could potentially be sources of pollutants.
 These areas are numbered sequentially, such that a person can efficiently walk the site to perform inspections.